Scaffold-Stark/speedrunstark/README.md

 use openzeppelin::token::erc20::interface::{IERC20CamelDispatcher, IERC20CamelDispatcherTrait};
 ```

-In the constructor function, instantiate the `IERC20CamelDispatcher` struct with the address of the ETH contract address:
+In the constructor function, instantiate the `IERC20CamelDispatcher` struct with the address of the STRK contract address:

 ```cairo
 self.eth_token_dispatcher.write(IERC20CamelDispatcher { contract_address: eth_contract });
 ```

-With the dispatcher set up, you can now utilize functions defined in the interface, such as `transfer`, `transferFrom`, and `balanceOf`, to manage ETH transactions effectively.
+With the dispatcher set up, you can now utilize functions defined in the interface, such as `transfer`, `transferFrom`, and `balanceOf`, to manage STRK transactions effectively.

 ---